 First, teachers should take some time to review Beyond the Bubble's approach to assessment.
 To start, use the short assessments to monitor student learning throughout a unit.
 If you're hooked, consider revising your approach to student evaluation throughout a school year.
 Beyond the Bubble provides users with a group of core assessments and also a list of all of the assessments available in chronological order.
-Teachers can find assessments that emphasize a particular skill -- such as a sourcing or contextualization -- as well as ones that match with the content they are studying to add depth to student learning.
+Teachers can find assessments that emphasize a particular skill -- such as sourcing or contextualization -- as well as ones that fit with the content they are studying, to add depth to student learning.
 For example, in a unit on World War I, teachers can use the Debate over the League of Nations materials to assess how well students can draw conclusions about differing historical perspectives and attitudes; using the Women's Rights materials, teachers can assess students' contextualization of two historical documents chronologically.
 In all cases, the assessments build a bridge between content knowledge and historical thinking, and offer teachers a way to see how well students are putting knowledge to use.Continue reading Show less